Wenzhou: Fengshui of Wenzhou

 Wenzhou is the only city in China designed by Guo Pu (郭璞), the father of the Fengshui philosophical system.
 During the Jin Dynasty, Guo Pu organised Wenzhou on the basis of the Fengshui philosophical system along with the Twenty-Eight Mansions, and the Five Elements.
 These philosophies develop and manage architecture and geography as a whole in metaphoric terms of "invisible forces" that unite the universe, earth, and humanity together.

-Throughout its history, Wenzhou has avoided numerous militant activities that were originally set out to invade the city of Wenzhou.
-However, none of them were successful, and this protection is concluded to be the result of the Fengshui development of the city..
-During the Northern Song Dynasty, when the Fangla Revolution took place in the now Zhejiang province, the invading army surrounded Wenzhou for over 40 days, but the mountainous isolation blocked the army's movement and the army ended up retreating.

-Wenzhou is still considered to possess the best Feng Shui conditions and nature of all the Chinese cities.
-Other cities considered to possess excellent Fengshui nature are Beijing, Ili Kazakh Autonomous Prefecture, Kunming, Hengyang, and Shenzhen.
+Believers in Fengshui consider Wenzhou to possess the best Feng Shui conditions and nature of all the Chinese cities.
+Other cities considered to possess excellent Fengshui nature are Beijing, Ghulja, Kunming, Hengyang, and Shenzhen.
 However, none of these cities is designed entirely on the basis of philosophy of Fengshui or designed by the father of Fengshui, Guo Pu.
 People from all over China usually refer to the accomplishments and influence of Wenzhounese as a result of Wenzhou's Fengshui development by Guo Pu.